 - Require students to spread out and sit every-other-seat, if possible.

 - Before the exam begins, remind students of their responsibilities under the Code of Academic Conduct.
-Instruct them to keep their eyes on their own exams and cover their work.
+Instruct them to keep their eyes on their own exams and to cover their work.
 Let them know that suspected cheating will be referred to OSSJA.